 According to the Second Law of Thermodynamics, heat will always flow spontaneously from hot to cold, and never the other way around.
 A refrigerator causes heat to flow from cold to hot by inputting work, which cools the space inside the refrigerator.
 It does this by following the steps below, which can be somewhat visualized with help from Figure 1:

 This process is cyclical, and allows refrigerators to be run for as long as necessary.
-The work needed to be input to the system is given by the equation
+The work needed as input to the system is given by the equation

 with the variables being shown in Figure 1.
 This equation shows that a refrigerator must exhaust more heat to the room than it removes from the inside.
 This has significant implications for whether or not you can cool a room by leaving the refrigerator door open.

 U.S. Energy Star certified refrigerators must use 20% less electricity than the U.S. minimum standard for refrigerators.
-There is a calculator that allows you to calculate yearly savings from the model you are considering, compared to the model you own, based on what you pay for electricity.
+There is a calculator (which can be found here) that allows you to calculate yearly savings from an Energy star certified fridge, compared to the model you own, based on what you pay for electricity.

 The higher this value the better, because it means that less work is being done to cool down the refrigerator.